5 Ways to Improve Your Local SEO Strategy

 • Menu justifications: meals and pricing information pulled from a restaurant's menu within the Google Business Profile

 Local justifications may or may not impact your rank in local search results.
 However, it's clear that Google references this information when they provide results to consumers.
-Like their new Generative Search Experience, this is meant to enhance users' experiences on both the Google search engine and with your brand.
+Like their new Search Generative Experience (SGE), this is meant to enhance users' experiences on both the Google search engine and with your brand.

 This means local marketers have to manage information everywhere to manage their Google listing.